AlexanderSWilliams/Anti-IP-License/README.md

 **Copyleft**

 If you own a derivative work of any intellectual property granted to you by this license that would otherwise infringe on intellectual property rights, then you may only license that derivative work under this license.
-If such a derivative work is publicly distributed, performed, displayed, transmitted, or made available then you must either assign the work to someone that has licensed intellectual property under this license or grant everyone rights to the work under this license.
+If such a derivative work is publicly distributed, performed, displayed, transmitted, or made available then you must either assign the work to someone that has publicly licensed intellectual property under this license or grant everyone rights to the work under this license.

 **Notices**